 Effective asset management makes the company’s goals a reality by leveraging the value of the assets and their capabilities.

-An activity can be different things:
+An activity can be classified as:

 - Action Planning

-- The implementation of the plans
+- Implementation of plans

 - Making decisions